We provide short and long term residential safe space and support services for homeless, runaway, and at-risk LGBTQ youth.

 Ruth Ellis Center provides short and long term residential safe space and support services for homeless, runaway, and at-risk lesbian, gay, bi-attractional, transgender, and questioning (LGBTQ) youth.

-We are the midwest’s only agency, and one of four in the nation, that is solely dedicated to serving homeless, runaway, and at-risk LGBTQ youth.
 The Center honors the legacy of Ruth Ellis (1899-2000), an African-American lesbian activist who opened her Detroit home as a safe space for the LGBTQ community for years.
 With over a decade of experience providing safety net services, the Center continually evolves to meet the needs of LGBTQ homeless and runaway youth through strategic alliances and a youth-driven philosophy.

 Our drop-in center provides fundamental support services in a safe environment.
 We offer crisis intervention services, counseling and mental health services, a cyber center, weekly support groups, an afternoon snack, an evening meal, a shower and personal hygiene supplies, laundry facilities, a clothes closet, and recreational activities.
-In 2011, the drop-in center served 4,309 youth.

 Our residential housing program, Ruth’s House, provides a safe home for LGBTQ youth who have nowhere to go.
 In additional to housing, we offer basic life skills and counseling, interpersonal skill building, educational advancement, job preparation and attainment, mental health care, physical health care, and leadership development to youth in the program.
-In 2011, Ruth’s House provided a home to 18 youth.
-We know that many more youth in our region need safe residential space each year.